d/orca-notes/partition.md

 We no longer need Dynamic XXX Scan, since all of its functionality is capture by the new Append operator.

+# Short-Term Goal Post

+One level partitioning: Planning for a partitioned table, none of whose partitions are partitioned.

+# Unknown

+## Static Pruning

+Refer to next section

+## Runtime Pruning

+Precisely how (and when) is ORCA gonna generate an Expression-like thing that can be easily translated into a Postgres `PartitionPruneInfo` object?

+* Proposal 1: `= 1`, `AND`, `< bar.c`
+* Proposal 2: more mirroring of the `PartitionPruneInfo` to avoid "flattening the expression tree into array"

+What are the trade-offs?
+Which one is less awkward?
+Decisions here also have an impact on static pruning.

+## Foreign scans

+How is this gonna look in ORCA?

 # Feature Parity

 ## Static Pruning